Yolean/kubernetes-mysql-cluster/README.md

 and public web.

 We want automatic failover, not manual, and a single configuration to maintain, not leaders and followers.
-Scaling can be manual, i.e. manifest updates and `kubectl apply`.

 Initially we tried Postgres, but clustering solutions like [pgpool-II]() felt a bit outdated, and [patroni](https://github.com/zalando/patroni) etc was overly complex for our needs.

 [Galera](http://galeracluster.com/) is a good fit for us with Kubernetes because it allows nodes to share the same configuration through `wsrep_cluster_address="gcomm://host-0,host-1`... where access to only 1 of those instances lets a new instance join the cluster.

 As of [MariaDB](https://mariadb.com/) [10.1](https://mariadb.com/kb/en/mariadb/what-is-mariadb-galera-cluster/) the [official docker image](https://hub.docker.com/_/mariadb/) comes with "wsrep" support.
 Using official images direcly mean less maintenance for us.
+We'll use an init container, instead of a custom image with modified entrypoint.

 Using a semi-manual bootstrap process and a container with galera support built in, we were able to simplify the setup and thus the maintenance.

-# What's new since our initial setup?
+## What's new since our initial setup?

  * https://github.com/ausov/k8s-mariadb-cluster
  * [https://github.com/kubernetes/website/blob/master/docs/tasks/run-application/run-replicated-stateful-application.md](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/)